milesj/shapeshifter/README.md

 ### Attribute Types

-For every attribute defined in a schema, a type definition is required.
+For every attribute defined in a JSON schema, a type definition is required.
+Types will be generated when the `--types` CLI option is passed.
 The following types are supported.

 #### Primitives